gjwdyk/BigIP-Lab/WindowsServer2008R2/README.md

+### Change Passwords

+Modify system's configuration to require password to access the Windows Server; and change password of the users (may need to changed also the password of users on the Active Directory entry; i.e. for APM exercise).

 ### Fix the networking part which AWS messed up during VM Import process

 Create a batch file to fix the networking, refer to [FixNetwork.bat](FixNetwork.bat); with content as below :